How To Write To Your Professor

 In your email, provide a brief description of the reason you will miss class.
 However, if you're missing class for a personal reason, it's okay if you don't go into detail.
 For example, instead of saying you're skipping class for a concert, just say you'll be out of town that day.

 Sample Email to Professor To Notify Them That You'll Miss Class

 Dear Dr. Roberts,

-My name is Veronica Richardson, and I'm in your 9:30 Intro to Marketing class.
+My name is Veronica Grey, and I'm in your 9:30 Intro to Marketing class.
 I will miss class on June 1 because the marketing career session at the campus job fair takes place at the same time.
 Since I'm planning to pursue a career in marketing, I want to attend the session.

 I will make sure to do the reading for that class and ask someone to take notes on the lecture.
 Could I come to office hours on June 2 to discuss anything else I missed and to make up the participation credit?
 Or is there any make-up work I can do to get credit for that class?